 On 30 August 2019 we published the Interim Reliability Instrument Guidelines and final determination document.

-Final determination - Deemed MLO generators in Victoria
+Determinations - Deemed MLO generators and MLO groups

 The Rules deem MLO generators and MLO groups for the first two years of the RRO’s operation.
 The Rules provide for the AER to make a determination to add or remove generation capacity from MLO groups during the period where generators are deemed.